Chad-Ballay/SRE_Challenge/README.md

 * Ansible
   - Automation tool that is used for configuration management, executing consistent server-side tasks, and web application deployments.
 This is Infrastructure as code.
-  - Used Ansible modules to test server configuration & function, ideas used based off of: http://docs.ansible.com/ansible/latest/test_strategies.html
+  - Used Ansible modules to test server configuration & function, strategies used were based off of: http://docs.ansible.com/ansible/latest/test_strategies.html
 * Vagrant
   - Used to spin up scalable virtual machines that can be leveraged for producing consistent environments
   - Uses VirtualBox to create virtualized environments